 Martinborough is a town and wine-producing region north of Wellington in New Zealand’s North Island.

-Martinborough’s cool climate, including a long, dry autumn, is ideally suited to Pinot Noir production, for which it is gaining fame.
+Martinborough’s cool climate, including a long, dry autumn, is ideally suited to Pinot Noir production.

 Mazoyères-Chambertin is a Burgundy Grand Cru adjoining the more famous Charmes-Chambertin Grand Cru in the Côte de Nuits.

 Mazoyères-Chambertin producers may append 'Charmes-Chambertin' on their labels, and many do, often without mentioning Mazoyères-Chambertin due to its relative obscurity.

 The Médoc is a red wine district situated on Bordeaux’s left bank.
 It is the most prestigious fine wine-producing district on the planet.

 The Médoc is split geographically into two areas: the Bas Médoc in the north and the more prestigious Haut-Médoc in the south, which includes village appellations like Pauillac, Margaux and Saint-Julien.

 Cabernet Sauvignon is the main grape variety grown in the Médoc, typically producing full-bodied, structured reds of great longevity that command the world’s highest wine prices.